 - Shown to promote reversal of atherosclerotic plaque in human studies

-May have benefits to relieve or protect against depression and osteoporosis Many studies show that the pomegranate is one of the most powerful, nutrient dense foods for overall good health.
+Health benefits of the pomegranate may include relief or protection against depression and osteoporosis.
+Many studies show that the pomegranate is one of the most powerful, nutrient dense foods for overall good health.
 These clinical findings clearly show a correlation between pomegranate compounds and their positive effect on both human and animal cardiovascular, nervous, and skeletal health.
 This is one fruit that you can’t afford to exclude from your diet!

 You can read more about nutrition and other health topics at DrFuhrman.com!